Swaylands School abuse claims

 Call us today on 020 7650 1200 or fill in our short form and we will call you back

-Allegations of abuse at Swaylands first surfaced in December 1992.
-An investigation by Barnet Council in 1993 led to the closure of the school and two men were later jailed for three years for offences of indecency with children.
+Allegations of abuse at Swaylands School first surfaced in December 1992.
+An investigation by Barnet Council in 1993 led to the school’s closure and two men were later jailed for three years for offences of indecency with children.

-In 2011 ex-pupils came forward with more allegations of abuse.
+In 2011 more ex-pupils came forward with additional allegations of abuse.
 Two more men in their sixties and seventies have since been arrested in connection with historic child sex offences.

-The police believe that as many as 50 children may have abused at the school and have appealed for anyone with information about the alleged abuse of children to come forward and contact them on 01622 654852.
+The police believe that as many as 50 children may have been abused at the school.
+They have appealed for anyone with information about the alleged abuse of children to come forward and contact them on 01622 654852.

-Child abuse lawyer Alison Millar is representing a number of abuse survivors who attended Swaylands School.
+All our team will treat your case with the care, confidentiality and compassion.
+Child abuse lawyer Alison Millar is currently representing a number of abuse survivors who attended Swaylands School.

 Review into claims of sexual harassment and misconduct at Royal Academy of Music